Transversal Structures in Graph Systems: A Survey: Random graph systems

 \section{Random graph systems}

-In this section, we survey some results on the existence of a transversal structures in a system of random graphs in various settings.
+In this section, we survey some results on the existence of { transversal structures} in a system of random graphs in various settings.
 Let $0\leq p\leq1$ and $G(n,p)$ be the binomial \textit{random graph}.
 For graphs $G=(V,E)$ and $G'=(V',E')$, we set $G\cap G'= (V\cap V', E\cap E')$.
 Given an $n$-vertex graph $G$, we call $G(p):=G\cap G(n,p)$ the \textit{random subgraph} of $G$.
 In particular, $G(p)=G(n,p)$ when $G$ is the complete graph $K_n.$ We say that $G(p)$ has a graph property $\mathcal{P}$ with high probability, or whp for brevity, if the probability that $G(p)$ has $\mathcal{P}$ approaches $1$ as $n$ tends to infinity.
-Sudakov \cite{SudakovRobust} pointed out that random subgraph $G(p)$ can be used to measure the robustness of graph properties.
+Sudakov \cite{SudakovRobust} pointed out that {$G(p)$} can be used to measure the robustness of graph properties.

 A natural question concerns the existence of transversal spanning structures in random graph systems.
 A graph property is called \textit{monotone increasing} if it is closed under the addition of edges.
 For a monotone increasing graph property, the \textit{resilience} quantifies the robustness in terms of the number of edges one must delete from a graph, locally or globally, in order to destroy the property.
-Ferber, Han and Mao \cite{2022FerberRandom} proved a resilient result for a system of $n$ graphs with order $n$ where each graph is an independent copy of $G(n, p)$ provided that $np = \omega(\log n)$.
+Ferber, Han and Mao \cite{2022FerberRandom} proved a resilient result for a system of $n$ graphs with order $n$ where each graph is an independent copy of $G(n, p)$ provided that $np = \omega(\log n)$, {and they also noted that the bound for $p$ is probably not tight.}

 \begin{theorem}[\cite{2022FerberRandom}] For every $\epsilon>0$, there exists an absolute constant $c= c(\epsilon)$ such that for any sufficiently large $n$ and $p\geq \frac{c\log n}n$ the following holds.
 Let $\mathcal{G}=\{G_1,\ldots,G_n\}$ be a system of $n$ independent copies of $G(n,p)$ on the same vertex set $V$ of size $n$.
 For all $i\in [n]$, let $H_i\subseteq G_i$ be such that $d_{H_i}(v)\geq (\frac{1}{2}+ \epsilon)d_{G_i}(v)$ for all $v\in V$.
 Then, whp $\{ H_{1}, \ldots , H_{n}\}$ contains a transversal Hamilton cycle. \end{theorem}